Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-For example, if the parties are engaging in arbitration they can agree a timetable for the exchange of pleadings and can seek to have the arbitration case-managed by the arbitrator, which can help speed up the process and in some instances result in a quicker resolution than court proceedings.
+If the parties are engaging in arbitration or mediation they can agree a timetable and can seek to have the arbitration or mediation case-managed by the arbitrator or mediator.
+This can result in a quicker resolution than litigation.

-On the other hand, if the parties are engaged in court proceedings, the timeline is often longer.
-However, cases in the Commercial Court are generally managed by the court and heard quickly, often within one year of admission.
-Cases in the ordinary High Court lists generally take much longer – two years would not be unusual.
+If the parties are engaged in litigation, the timeline can be longer.
+However, cases in the Commercial Court are case managed and are heard often within one year of admission.
+Cases in the ordinary High Court lists can take up to two years.

 What regime governs the arbitrability of insurance disputes?

-The Arbitration Act 2010 (which came into force on June 8 2010) has applied the United Nations Commission on International Trade Law Model Law and applies it to all arbitrations which take place in Ireland.
+The Arbitration Act 2010 (which came into force in June 2010) adopts the United Nations Commission on International Trade Law Model Law and applies it to all arbitrations which take place in Ireland.